 Acne in Teens and Adults

-Whether a young person just entering puberty, or an older person dealing with adult acne, individuals suffering from breakouts often seek treatments that will not only clear their skin of acne, but prevent scars, dark spots, and new pimples from occuring.
+Whether a young person just entering puberty, or an older person dealing with adult acne, individuals suffering from breakouts often seek treatments that will not only clear their skin of acne but prevent scars, dark spots, and new pimples from occurring.

-No matter the age of the acne sufferer, following the tips listed next may help stop and prevent the cycle of breakouts that can greatly impact a person's self-esteem and the manner in which they put their best face forward to the world each day.
+No matter the age of the acne sufferer, following the tips listed next may help stop and prevent the cycle of breakouts that can greatly impact a person's self-esteem and how they put their best face forward to the world each day.

 Tips to Stop Acne: Treatments, Remedies, and Other Options